kubecost/docs/using-kubecost/navigating-the-kubecost-ui/teams.md

 ## RBAC Teams versus simple RBAC

-Kubecost allows configuration of a simple version of RBAC in the helm chart (for example, see the config for [Entra ID](/install-and-configure/advanced-configuration/user-management-saml/microsoft-entra-id-saml-integration-for-kubecost.md#entra-id-rbac-configuration)).
+Kubecost allows configuration of a simple version of RBAC in the Helm chart (for example, see the config for [Entra ID](/install-and-configure/advanced-configuration/user-management-saml/microsoft-entra-id-saml-integration-for-kubecost.md#entra-id-rbac-configuration)).
 This is mutually exclusive with Teams.

-If any configuration is specified under `.Values.saml.rbac.groups` or `.Values.oidc.rbac.groups`, this will enabled simple RBAC, ignoring any configured teams.
+If any configuration is specified under `saml.rbac.groups` or `oidc.rbac.groups`, this will enabled simple RBAC, ignoring any configured teams.

 ## Troubleshooting